Analysis of the Lifting Graph: Introduction

-\begin{par} Note that $G$ is not necessarily $k$-edge-connected in this definition.
 If $k\geq 2$, $\deg(s)\geq 2$, and $G$ is $(s,k)$-edge-connected then $s$ is not incident with a cut-edge, which is a condition we need in almost all of our statements.
 Thus, the assumptions that $k\geq 2$ and $\deg(s)\geq 2$ will be found frequently throughout the paper.
-We can now talk about lifting with a prescribed edge-connectivity using this definition. \end{par} \begin{par} Let $G$ be an $(s,k)$-edge-connected graph, then the edges $sv$ and $sw$, are $k$-\textit{liftable}, or they form a $k$-\textit{liftable} pair, if $G_{v,w}$ is $(s,k)$-edge-connected.
+We can now talk about lifting with a prescribed edge-connectivity using this definition.

+Let $G$ be an $(s,k)$-edge-connected graph, then the edges $sv$ and $sw$, are $k$-\textit{liftable}, or they form a $k$-\textit{liftable} pair, if $G_{v,w}$ is $(s,k)$-edge-connected.
 We simply say \textit{liftable} when connectivity is understood from the context.
 We also say that the edge $sv$ \textit{lifts} with $sw$.
-The $k$-\textit{lifting} graph $L(G,s,k)$ has as its vertices the edges of $G$ incident with $s$ and two vertices are adjacent in $L(G,s,k)$ if they form a $k$-liftable pair. \end{par}
+The $k$-\textit{lifting} graph $L(G,s,k)$ has as its vertices the edges of $G$ incident with $s$ and two vertices are adjacent in $L(G,s,k)$ if they form a $k$-liftable pair.

-\begin{par} Note that if $k=1$ then being $1$-liftable means having one path between every two non-$s$ vertices after lifting.
+Note that if $k=1$ then being $1$-liftable means having one path between every two non-$s$ vertices after lifting.
 Thus, a pair of edges $sv$ and $sw$ is not $1$-liftable if and only if $\deg(s)\geq 3$ and $\{sv,sw\}$ is a minimal cut or $sv$ and $sw$ are both cut-edges.
-This can be seen by looking at the components of $G-s$. \end{par}
+This can be seen by looking at the components of $G-s$.

-\begin{par} Thus the lifting graph in case $k=1$ is $K_2$ if $\deg(s)=2$, but if $\deg(s)\geq 3$, then it is the union of two graphs.
+Thus the lifting graph in case $k=1$ is $K_2$ if $\deg(s)=2$, but if $\deg(s)\geq 3$, then it is the union of two graphs.
 One is a complete multipartite graph with one cluster containing all the cut-edges incident with $s$ (this could possibly be the only cluster) and whose other clusters are the minimal cuts of size at least $2$ consisting of edges incident with $s$.
-The other is a union of cliques on the clusters of the first graph of size at least $3$ that are different from the one cluster containing all the cut edges.
+The other is a union of cliques on the clusters of size at least $3$ of the first graph that are different from the one cluster containing all the cut edges.
 Or in other words, it is a complete graph minus one clique and some disjoint edges.
-This is the characterization of liftability in the case $k=1$. \end{par}
+This is the characterization of liftability in the case $k=1$.

+Before presenting our theorem, we present here first the theorem by Ok, Richter, and Thomassen for comparison.